Cloudy-111/LeetCode/Easy/812. Largest Triangle Area/solution.md

 ### S = (x2 ​− x1) \* (y3 − y1) − (y2 − y1) \* (x3 − x1)

-if S < 0: C is on the right side of line AB if S > 0: C is on the left side of line AB if S == 0: C lies on line AB
+If S < 0: C is on the right side of line AB

+If S > 0: C is on the left side of line AB

+If S == 0: C lies on line AB

 We traverse from left to right of the sorted array of points, so we always go left or straight from the lowest point to the highest point (S >= 0) to create the lower_hull and the same goes for the reverse